almosr/preic/README.md

   each line.
 So, no problem inserting a new line anymore, and you don't have to remember numbers.
 * **No comments apart from REM command** - while it is possible to put comments into BASIC program using the [REM](https://www.c64-wiki.com/wiki/REM) command, but that is completely useless and waste of resources at runtime.
 Pre-processing simply strips comments from the source code, so you can add as many as you want.
+You can also remove the `REM` commands if you want them to be gone from the final program.
 * **Variable name limits** - while longer variable names are accepted by Commodore BASIC, only the first two characters are considered as the real variable name.
 This is really annoying when you want to use meaningful variable names.
   So the tool can be used to specify variables with longer names.
 * **No way to define constants** - dealing with certain constants, like hardware register addresses is painful in BASIC, you either waste variables store these or keep typing in the obscure numbers.
   Well, no longer, you can define your own constants with pre-processing.
+* **No hexadecimal numbers in BASIC program** - sometimes you just don't want to convert hexadecimal numbers to decimal.
+  Especially when those refer to some very specific address like hardware registers.
+Pre-processing can convert these numbers for you when produces the final source code.
-* **No file includes** - BASIC source is inherently consists of one long file, cannot be split up into more manageable chunks unless you keep loading individual programs at runtime.
+* **No file includes** - BASIC source inherently consists of one long file, cannot be split up into more manageable chunks unless you keep loading individual programs at runtime.
   Pre-processing allows you to include any source files from any path, this helps you to split up your source or build a reusable routine library.